FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 #

 <!-- Contribuing to Project -->
-## Contributing
+## Contribute
 We welcome every contribution, suggestion and improvement

-We will try to address all issues as sson possible
+We will try to address all issues as soon possible

 See [the contributing guide](CONTRIBUTING.md) for more details